syncfusion-content/flutter-docs/Flutter/sparkline/marker.md

 ---
 layout: post
-title: Markers and data labels in Syncfusion Flutter Sparkline
+title: Markers and data labels in Syncfusion Flutter Spark charts
-description: Learn how to add the markers and data point labels to the series available in the Syncfusion Flutter Sparkline widget.
+description: Learn how to add the markers and data point labels to the series available in the Syncfusion Flutter Spark charts widget.
 platform: flutter
 control: Sparkline
 documentation: ug